Preparing to study

 1. Read the University Handbook – this essential guide provides useful information and guidance on your academic life.
 It also gives you an explanation of the University’s codes, regulations, policies and procedures.

-3. Connect with a Peer Mentor via email to ask questions before you arrive and find out more about studying at CCCCU.
+3. Connect with a Peer Mentor via email to ask questions before you arrive and find out more about studying at CCCU.

-5. Explore the Learning Skills Hub – this is where you will find a range of modules to support you throughout your academic journey.
+4. Explore the Learning Skills Hub – this is where you will find a range of online modules to support you throughout your academic journey.
 Hit the ground running by checking out the dedicated modules to help you get started, including time management, introduction to referencing and effective online research.

-6. Understand the language that is used at University as it may be different from what you are used to.
+5. Understand the language that is used at university as it may be different from what you are used to.
 We have developed the University jargon busting guide to help you.

 Each course is different and is made up of a mixture of face-to-face and online learning, including: